 Already altered cats and kittens:

-$35.00 Adoption fee (includes FVRCP vaccine, deworming, and microchip including registration).
+$35.00 Adoption fee (includes FVRCP vaccination, deworming, and microchip including registration).

 Not yet altered cats and kittens: